Manufacturing

 The solution

 Thus, SIM is a scalable solution which ensures that only the required information is forwarded to the platform and unnecessary costs are eliminated.
-In addition, due to the strategic decision to only rely on standardized interfaces, protocols and technology like software containers, a vendor lock-in is avoided.
-This is fostered by Portainer being container runtime and orchestrator agnostic.
+In addition, due to the strategic decision to only rely on standardized interfaces, protocols, and technology like software containers, a vendor lock-in is avoided.
+This is enabled by Portainer’s agnostic support for any container runtime or orchestrator.

 Volkswagen partnered with Portainer to help securely manage their apps on their Shopfloor Integration Management (SIM) infrastructure.